okutbay/MongoHead/README.md

 Helper for mongodb operations.
 Provides CRUD operations.
 Needs MongoDBConfig instance to configure connection to Db and and a Type to operate with it.
 Type names are equal to the collection names in MongoHead ecosystem.

-:boom: **We assume that your entity (type) has inherited BaseEntity and these some properties by defalt.
+:loudspeaker: **We assume that your entity (type) has inherited BaseEntity and these some properties by defalt.
 Please check [BaseEntity class](https://github.com/okutbay/MongoHead/blob/master/README.md#baseentity)**

 ### MongoDBConfig
 Simple class used to transfer database connection parameters to our MongoDBhelper class